-A single lap ticket is 27 in 2013 - it was 16 a few years ago.
+A single lap ticket is 27 in 2014 - it was 16 a few years ago.
 A four lap ticket has gone up 12% over the 2013 price but there is a nine lap ticket that should be sufficient for one day for many people.
 Nine laps is about 90 minutes driving, which is probably similar to what you'd do on a normal track day and on that basis 209 isn't terrible value for money.

 The restaurant at the Nordschleife uses credits that have to be loaded onto your card.
 The food and drink is very expensive.